aridjayarecipes/cutesrecipes.web.app/content/post/1908-how-to-make-favorite-mix-fruit-salad.md

 ##### Instructions to make Mix fruit salad:

 1. Cut all fruits in small pieces.add dry fruit powder, powdered sugar, black salt.mix well, keep in refrigerator for ten minutes.and serve.
-1. When serve sprinkle cinnamon powder,it&#39;s optional.if you like you can add fresh malai also it tastes yum.you can skip sugar by honey but if you add honey,consume immediately.
+1. When serve sprinkle cinnamon powder,it's optional.if you like you can add fresh malai also it tastes yum.you can skip sugar by honey but if you add honey,consume immediately.

 In different forms, fruit salad can be served as an appetizer, a side salad, or a dessert.
 Mix Fruit Salad Urdu Recipe, Step by step instructions of the recipe in Urdu and English, easy ingredients, calories, preparation time, serving and videos in Urdu cooking.
 Mix Fruit Salad Recipe is made of different type of fruit, lemon juice and apple juice, flavored with chopped mint leaves.
 We can make delicious and healthy salads using all these fruits.
 This fruit salad is a real "crowd pleaser" and tends to go fast.